 - 1. All residents must keep a record of procedures performed on the New Innovations website and continuity clinic patients visits during their residency online at www.acgme.org

 - 2. Each procedure should be recorded with a medical record number, date, and location the procedure was performed.
 It should also include who supervised the procedure and how well the resident performed the procedure.

 - 3. A goal minimum number of procedures is suggested of PGY-1's: 5 attempts at lumbar puncture and intubation with 3 successful.
 Between Well Baby Nursery and Touro NICU rotations, attendance at a minimum number of 10 newborn deliveries is required of all residents.

 - 4. Residents must demonstrate procedural competency by performing the following procedures and should seek out all opportunities to perform these procedures.

 - a.
 Bag Mask Ventilation

 - b.
 Bladder Catheterization

 - c.
 Incision and Draining abscess

 - d.
 Peripheral IV placement

 - e.
 Reduction of simple dislocation

 - f.
 Simple laceration repair

 - g.
 Simple removal of foreign body

 - h.
 Temporary splinting of fracture

 - i.
 Venipuncture

-- j.
+- i.
 Umbilical catheter

 - 5. Residents are required to complete 10 of these designated procedures prior to graduation.
+Simulated attempted during ICU and ER bootcamps, PALS/NRP renewals, and/or other sessions may be counted towards meeting these goals.

 - i.
 Attending the delivery of a newborn

 - ii.
 Lumbar puncture

 - iii.
 Endotracheal intubation

 - 6. Residents must be competent in the understanding of the indications, contraindications, and complications for the following: arterial line placement, arterial puncture, chest tube placement, circumcision thoracentesis

 - 7. All patients seen in continuity clinic must be logged into the case log system.
 All information requested, such as age, gender, date of visit and diagnosis code must be entered.
 Residents must see progressive number of patients, with a goal minimum of 3 patients for PGY-1's, 4 for PGY-2's, and 5 for PGY-3's.
 All residents must attend 36 half day clinics/year.